bakpakin/Fennel/reference.md

-The `lambda`, `case`, `case-try`, `match` and `match-try` forms are the only place where the `?foo` notation is used by the compiler to indicate that a nil value is allowed, but it is a useful notation to communicate intent anywhere a new local is introduced.
+The `lambda`, `case`, `case-try`, `match` and `match-try` forms are the only place where the `?foo` notation is used by the compiler to indicate that a nil value is allowed, but it is a useful notation elsewhere to communicate intent anywhere a new local is introduced.

 The `λ` form is an alias for `lambda` and behaves identically.